kjp062/kjperez-website/content/about.md

 I'm hoping to be inspired, come up with innovative solutions to big problems, learn new things, share what I know, and surround myself with people who help me by my best self.

+For more about what I've done in the past few years, check out my ["resume"](/resume).

-If I can help you out in anyway or you want to connect, [reach out](mailto:keperez19@gmail.com)!
+If I can help you out in anyway or you want to connect, [reach out](mailto:hello@kjperez.com)!